 No. Experienced and knowledgeable dog professionals know that these collars are not only painful for the dog, but they are ineffective - especially over time.
 Scott has seen many dogs that were referred to him because of the behavioral damage these collars caused.
 Positive rewards not only provide more durable results, but they don't poison the relationship between dog and owner.

 The number of dog trainer certifications and certifying organizations seems to be exploding.
 There is a difference between being certified and having a certification.
-A certification simply means that someone has completed a course of study to be a dog trainer.
+A certification simply means that someone has paid to complete a course of study at a school for individuals wanting to be dog trainers.
 Being certified means that an independent and objective professional organization has tested and recognized the skill and knowledge of a professional dog trainer or behavior consultant.
 In addition to testing, being certified also requires ongoing training (i.e., CEUs), experience requirements and professional recommendations.
-The APDT (Association of Professional Dog Trainers), of which Scott is a professional member, only recognizes and acknowledges 11 such designations.
-All of Scott's credentials are in this group and are recognized by the APDT.
-For more information, click on the following link to see the list of APDT (Association of Professional Dog Trainers) recognized fully certified dog behavior specialists and behaviorists.
+The APDT (Association of Professional Dog Trainers), of which Scott is a professional member, only recognizes and acknowledges 5 designations for fully certified dog behavior specialists and behaviorists.
+All of Scott's behavior credentials are in this group and are recognized by the APDT.

 For many simple behavior issues such as unruliness (i.e., jumping, mouthing, barking, etc.), these unwanted behaviors can be virtually eliminated in most cases.
 For other more serious issues such as aggression, separation anxiety, resource guarding, fear, compulsive behaviors, etc. these behaviors can normally be improved although they typically cannot be completely eliminated.

-Yes, his German shepherd, Clipper, is a rescue.
+Yes, his Great Pyrenees, Luke, is a rescue.
 This is one of his specialties as he does volunteer work in shelters and enjoys working with these special dogs.

 An alpha-rollover consists of an owner forcibly pushing his or her dog to the ground in a supine position to gain "dominance."
 This behavior is theoretically from wolf packs but has never been observed or recorded in the wild.
 Because of bad information frequently found on the internet and made-for-TV dog training shows, many dog owners believe they must physically "dominate" their dogs.
 This can result in owners abusing their dogs and not even knowing it.
 Animal behavioral science has proven that positive training techniques work best and have the best chance for long-term success.